JuliaLang/julia/README.windows.md

 ### GDB not showing the right backtrace

 - When attaching to the julia process, GDB may not be attaching to the right thread.
 Use `info threads` command to show all the threads and `thread <threadno>` to switch threads.
-- Be sure to use a 32 bit version of GDB to debug a 32 bit build of Julia, or a 64 bit version of GDB to debug a 64 bit build of Julia.
+- Be sure to use a 32-bit version of GDB to debug a 32-bit build of Julia, or a 64-bit version of GDB to debug a 64-bit build of Julia.

 ### Build process is slow/eats memory/hangs my computer